Debates over standards, transport and energy confuse the picture

 The road to clean energy remains a fraught one.
 As one participant argued, until China – whose coal output reached a record high of 4bn tonnes in 2021 – stops producing and using the fuel, net zero cannot be accomplished.
 Furthermore, while economically developed countries continue to phase out dirty energy industries in their own jurisdictions, and at the same time subsidise investments and the extraction of oil and gas in resource-rich countries, energy transition cannot take place and the threat of assets being stranded will only rise.

 Nevertheless, the heaviest emitting industries remain extremely influential.
 Until more emphasis, policies and regulation is directed to their divestment and transition, and as one participant noted, less emphasis is placed on factors such as electric cars and transportation – relatively low in carbon emissions – real action to divest and transition dirty industries will not take place.
 As long as asset managers only implement ESG to placate client demand, we cannot yet say ‘RIP to ESG’.

 This article is also published by the OMFIF.
 Energy Voices is a democratic space presenting the thoughts and opinions of leading Energy & Sustainability writers, their opinions do not necessarily represent those of illuminem.

 Emma McGarthy is Head of the Sustainable Policy Institute at the Official Monetary and Financial Institutions Forum (OMFIF).
-She is responsible for researching trends, developing relationships and programming meetings for the Sustainable Policy Institute.
-Prior to joining OMFIF, Emma worked for several years as a conference producer, developing and running international conferences in the tech, legal and finance sectors, leading on content, research and building key industry relationships.
+She works on researching trends, developing relationships and programming meetings for the Sustainable Policy Institute.
+She also worked as a conference producer, leading on content, research and building key industry relationships.